Trump threatens Russia with sanctions, tariffs amid his spat with Ukraine

 Still, reporters pressed Trump on whether his decision to cease intelligence-sharing with Ukraine allowed Putin to take advantage of a moment of weakness.

-Trump shrugged the suggestion off, saying the Russian attack as a natural response to the situation.
+Trump shrugged the suggestion off, saying the Russian attack was a natural response to the situation.
 He also situated the attack in the context of his negotiations with Putin.

-“I think he wants to get it stopped and settled, and I think he’s hitting them harder than he’s been hitting them,” Trump said.
+“I think he wants to get it stopped and settled, and I think he’s hitting them harder than he’s been hitting them,” Trump said of Putin.

 “And I think probably anybody in that position would be doing that right now.
 He wants to get it ended, and I think Ukraine wants to get it ended, but I don’t see —.
 It’s crazy.
 They are taking tremendous punishment.
 I don’t quite get it.”